-It varies a lot, in our district it can take up to 36 months after the initial filing to get to a hearing.
+It varies a lot; in our district it can take up to 36 months after the initial filing to get to a hearing.
 The Initial Review and Reconsideration Stage will each usually take 90-120 days.
-The Columbus Hearing Office stated in October of 2017, that it takes approximately 21 months from the date the Request for Hearing is filed for a hearing to be scheduled.
+The Columbus Hearing Office stated in March of 2019 that the average processing time is 584 days from the date the Request for Hearing is filed for a hearing to be scheduled.
 After a hearing is held a decision typically takes about 8-12 weeks to be issued.

 Do you think we have a chance of winning?

 I am always hopeful.
 However, less than 30% of people who apply are found disabled at the initial or reconsideration stages.
 Although this does not mean that I will not try to win your case at these levels.

 Do not be discouraged if we receive a denial notice after the first or second appeal.
 It may be necessary to go to a hearing to win your case.
 My success rate of approvals at the hearing level is 75% of all cases taken to a hearing.

 Please note, I cannot promise you that I will win your case, as the Social Security Administration can be unpredictable.
 If I agreed to represent you it is because I believe you have the evidence to support your claim for disability.
 I do not take cases to hearing that I do not believe that I can win, as I am only paid if you are awarded back benefits.

 What happens when I get a denial notice?